 In 2017, as part of Washington Senate Bill 5939, the legislature created a new structure for community solar projects and incentives, allowing greater flexibility for where projects can be built, how large they can be, and how people can participate.
 The incentive program is currently open for applications for community solar projects, and projects must file for pre-certification prior to construction.
 For more information see the Washington Community Solar Factsheet.

 Community Solar in Washington State: What’s holding us back?
 What could a program look like in the future?
-Spark Northwest will answer these questions with a focus on potential for community led projects.
+Spark Northwest answers these questions in the Solar Plus NW publication Community Solar in Washington State : History and Path Forward.
 Questions?
 Comment?
-Email: email@example.com
+Email: firstname.lastname@example.org

 Solarize programs simplify solar processes, educate the public, reduce costs, alleviate stress, and promote a strong sense of community.
 Spark Northwest created the following program to present as educational materials for the public on residential solar.
 This presentation is slightly customized for each program (local energy costs, applicable rebates and incentives change by community and state.)
 These materials are available for use for Solar Plus partners.